Welcome to Kansas Christian College!

 - Are equipped with practical tools for ministry.

 - Have deepened passion for disciplines of spiritual development.

-Kansas Christian College is accredited by the Association for Biblical Higher Education.
-The Commission on Accreditation can be reached at 5850 T G Lee Blvd., Suite 130, Orlando, FL 32822, 407.207.0808) to grant certificates and degrees at the Associate and Baccalaureate levels.
+Kansas Christian College is accredited by the Association for Biblical Higher Education Commission on Accreditation (5850 T. G. Lee Blvd., Ste.
+130, Orlando, FL 32822, 407.207.0808) to grant certificates and degrees at the Associate and Baccalaureate levels.